Cart 0

 Boys learn to develop their information literacy and research skills, comfortably navigate the library’s resources, and appreciate diverse stories and genres from a multitude of perspectives.

-The Independent Research Courses offer students a unique opportunity to explore their interests and cultivate their research and critical thinking abilities.
-Students actively engage in projects that align with their passions and develop essential academic and research writing skills.
-Through independent study, students will have the chance to enhance their information literacy skills.
+This Grade 11 Research Class offers students a unique opportunity to explore their interests while cultivating their research and critical thinking abilities.
+Students will actively engage in projects that align with their passions, facilitating the development of essential academic and research writing skills.

 Students explore computational thinking, problem solving, robotics, and their basic understanding of programming, engineering, and design skills, building a basic understanding of technological concepts and operations, including the handling and appropriate use of devices, and digital safety and literacy.